 Calorie-Free Insulin Surges

-The issue of coffee’s impact on blood sugar and Insulin levels has been brewing for a while and the arguments are steaming on both grounds.
-Short-term metabolic studies showed that caffeine intake can acutely lower Insulin Sensitivity and sometimes even raise blood sugar levels.
-One study published in Diabetes Care found that taking 70 grams of coffee grounds for 4 weeks increased fasting Insulin concentrations in 40 healthy volunteers without substantially effecting fasting glucose concentrations.
-The researchers suggested that such results reflect decreased Insulin Sensitivity from high caffeine intake.
-What’s worse, after just 5 days of regular supplementation the body’s blood glucose control system may become tolerant to the effects of caffeine.
-If for whatever reason you would want to get off the bean, be aware that a sudden withdrawal can cause headaches, irritability, anxiety, depression, drowsiness and fatigue.
+The problems regarding coffee’s impact on blood sugar and insulin levels have been brewing for a while and the arguments are steaming on both sides.
+Short-term metabolic studies have shown that caffeine intake can acutely lower insulin sensitivity and sometimes even raise blood sugar levels.
+One study published in “Diabetes Care” found that consuming 70 grams of coffee grounds for 4 weeks increased fasting insulin concentrations in 40 healthy volunteers without substantially affecting fasting glucose concentrations.
+The researchers suggested that such results reflect decreased insulin sensitivity from high caffeine intake.
+What’s worse is that after just 5 days of regular supplementation, the body’s blood glucose control system may become tolerant to the effects of caffeine.
+If, for whatever reason, you would want to get off the bean, be aware that a sudden withdrawal can cause severe headaches, irritability, anxiety, depression, drowsiness and fatigue.

-With that said, although it won’t help you store more fuel and at the end you will still end up with the same amount of glycogen in the muscles, caffeine might expedite the process and thus jump-start the recovery after training.
-Better yet, moderate doses of caffeine have shown to cut post-workout muscle soreness by up to 48%, according to a study published in The Journal of Pain.
-Drinking just 2 cups of coffee 1 hour before exercise appeared to be more effective than several commonly used pain relievers – aspirin and naproxen produced a 25% and 30% reduction in soreness, respectively, and ibuprofen has produced inconsistent results.
-If you are okay with drinking a few cups of coffee before and after training and find pleasure in running on all engines while still being able to fall asleep by midnight, I say – go for it!
+With that said, although it won’t help you store more fuel and you will still end up with the same amount of glycogen in the muscles, caffeine might expedite the process and thus jump-start the recovery process after training.
+Better yet, moderate doses of caffeine have shown to cut post-workout muscle soreness by up to 48%, according to a study published in “The Journal of Pain“.
+Drinking just 2 cups of coffee 1 hour before exercise appeared to be more effective than several commonly used pain relievers (aspirin and naproxen) which produced a 25% and 30% reduction in soreness, respectively.
+Ibuprofen has produced inconsistent results.
+If you are fine with drinking a few cups of coffee before and after training and find pleasure in running on all cylinders while still being able to fall asleep by midnight, I say go for it!

 Coffee With Meals